Representative Democracy: A Slippery Hold on Freedom

 That the People will research issues to a thorough understanding, current and historical, and seek out and compare all options offered, with information from diverse sources, before making any decision.
 It takes a commitment of time and effort, but since there is no other way to make a fair decision, voters will make the effort.

-That the People will not vote based on loyalty but select whoever offers the best ideas at the time.
+That the People will vote for whoever offers the best ideas at the time and not any other criteria.

 That the People are too smart to be scared into approving measures against their interest.